Wilmox/portfolio/_content/rich-dad-poor-dad.md

 Poor Dad was intelligent and well educated and worked for money because job security meant everything to him.
 Rich Dad became a millionaire by **working to learn**.

-_“I recommend to young people to seek work for what they will learn, more than what they will earn.
-Look down the road at what skills they want to acquire before choosing a specific profession and before getting trapped in the Rat Race.”_
+>I recommend to young people to seek work for what they will learn, more than what they will earn.
+Look down the road at what skills they want to acquire before choosing a specific profession and before getting trapped in the Rat Race.

 The **synergy **of management skills needed for **success **in business: